MiniLini/Secret_Santa/README.md

 4. **Display Results:**

-   - The program outputs moniker-based assignments.
+   - The program outputs Secrets Santas by their moniker and pairs them with a participants real name, maintaining anonymity.

 ## Example Output